Tower Siting & Zoning News Vendor News New Product News Letters to the Editor SWAP News

 NC firefighters helped to save the life of a tower technician who fell while performing maintenance on a monopole late this afternoon.

-According to news reports and available video, the tech was working alone on the tower when he fell and hung from his safety harness and lanyard for over an hour.
+According to news reports and available video, the tech was working alone on the tower when he fell and hanged from his safety harness and lanyard for over an hour.
 A co-worker on the ground called 911.

 The rescue at the 3800 block of Shamrock Dr. tower in East Charlotte was by Charlotte Fire Department Captain Joel Cherry and fireman Kevin Walling who climbed the two-tenant tower to the top platform to pull up the worker who was hanging about 10 feet below.